zamanianlab/ZamanianLabDocs/docs/protocols/protein_release/protein_release.md

 8. After removing worms, aspirate all of the conditioned media (there should be >850 μL remaining) and transfer to the correct labeled tubes.

+# 9. Spin the samples for 2 minutes at 2000 x g; take the top 90%

 9. Store the media in a labeled box (species, life stage, treatments, date) in -20°C.

 ### L3 and mf